syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ### Duration of translation

-The time taken for translating the content along the x-axis and y-axis is set by [TranslateDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~TranslateDuration.html) property of SfPulsingTile.
+The time taken for translating the content along the x-axis and y-axis is set by [TranslateDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~TranslateDuration.html) property.

 {% tabs %}
 {% highlight XAML %}